Christ as the way, the truth and life, we strive to be

 would like to be present within our community and provide opportunities for our

 students, staff, parents and parishioners to be actively involved in working

 towards an integral ecology shaped by catholic social teaching and personal

 conversion.
 We strive to incorporate ecology into educational and school

 World Environment Day is a day of great significance at Our Lady of Dolours School.
 As a school, we have made a very purposeful commitment to educating our students about care for our common home and, importantly, doing our very best to sustain our goals.
-In support of our goal, on World Environment Day 2018 (5 June), our action plan was launched.
-Each class has committed to a particular project for the year.
+Each class has commits to a particular project for the year.
 These are shown below.